- About Us

-Committee Co-Chair – Carmen Finn is the Director of Treatment Services at Wayside Family Treatment Center in Minneapolis, MN.
-She has over 15 years of experience providing direct services to families and individuals struggling with chemical and mental health issues.
-Finn received her BS from Eastern Michigan University and is currently a graduate student in the Marriage and Family Therapy Program at Argosy University-Twin Cities.
+Committee Co-Chair – Carmen Finn, “Finn”, is the current Clinical Director at Recovering Hope.
+She has over seventeen years of experience providing services to families and individuals in the field of behavioral health.
+Finn obtained her Master’s degree in Marriage and Family Therapy, and received her bachelor degree from Eastern Michigan University in Women’s Studies.
 Finn is licensed as an alcohol and drug counselor in the state of Minnesota.
-Additionally, she is also an accredited Triple P practitioner, an evidence-based positive parenting program, through the University of Queensland in Australia.
-Her interests include gender, ethics, research, LGBT issues and addiction and the family.
+Additionally, she is also an accredited Triple P practitioner, an evidence-based positive parenting program, by The University of Queensland in Australia.
+Finn is currently a member and co-chair of the Minnesota Association of Resources for Recovery and Chemical Health (MARRCH) Ethics Committee, as well as an elected member of the MARRCH Board of Governors for Region 11.
+Her interests include gender, ethics, research, LGBTQ issues, and addiction and the family.

 Committee Co-Chair – Kristin Williams is the Program Director for Co-Occurring Disorders Program at Adler Graduate School.
 She is also an adjunct instructor at Minneapolis Community and Technical College and has over 10 years of providing services to individuals struggling with chemical and mental health issues.
 Kristin received her BA from University of Wisconsin – Madison; her MA from the University of Minnesota – Twin Cities and her Chemical Dependency Certificate from St. Cloud State University.
 She is a Licensed Professional Clinical Counselor and a Licensed Alcohol and Drug Counselor and an approved supervisor for both disciplines.
 Her passions in the field are ethics, supervision and co-occurring disorders.